codechips/FooocusPlus/readme.md

 - 16GB of system RAM (32GB recommended for SDXL, 48GB for Flux)
 - 50GB of hard drive space

 While some graphics cards with 4GB of video RAM (VRAM) will work - some of them even supporting Flux - image generation may be slow, erratic or even non-functional.
 For those systems that are capable of generating FooocusPlus images with only 4GB of VRAM, we include a unique default base model that is small and fast.
+In addition, FooocusPlus supports Stable Diffusion 1.5 (SD1.5), which should run in most 4GB VRAM cards.

 FooocusPlus supports NVIDIA graphics cards on Windows and Linux, macOS on Silicon, and many AMD graphics cards on Linux.
 We also support using AMD graphics cards on Windows at a reduced speed, and provide limited support for macOS on Intel.